 - The Choquequirao trek: this one we did it on our round the world tour.
 A VERY physical but absolutely sublime 10-day trek.
 It was our very first autonomous trekking experience, so we have to keep a very emotional memory of it!
 Our article here.

 - The Tongariro Alpine Trek: This mythical trek is in New Zealand.
 We have never set foot on this part of the planet before, but this trek will probably be part of our first plans if we go there (or I should rather say when we go).

-- Crossing Jordan: We recently came across a video that presented this itinerary that crosses the country.
+- Hike across Jordan: We recently came across a video that presented this itinerary that crosses the country.
 Apparently it's a little complicated in terms of logistics (especially water supply) but it just seems crazy!